dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 By the proposal of this DIP,
 in a warrant attribute context, a call to a functional is valid with respect to the warrant attribute if, and only if,
-1. the functional is annotated with that warrant attribute — and
+1. the functional is annotated (possibly implicitly or inferred) with that warrant attribute — and
-2. all arguments that bind to `const` or `immutable` type parameters are annotated with that warrant attribute.
+2. the types of all arguments that bind to `const`, `inout`, or `immutable` eFP/D type parameters are annotated with that warrant attribute.

 (As in the current state of the language, if a parameter type to the functional is annotated with a warrant attribute, i.e. stating a requirement, and the supplied argument fails to have this warrant attribute, it is a type mismatch;
-akin to supplying a `const` typed pointer as an argument to a mutable parameter.)
+akin to supplying a `const` typed pointer as an argument to a fully mutable parameter.)

 ### Overloading, Mangling and Overriding